csc-training/geocomputing_course/materials/batch_job.md

 * Likewise, if your program runs multiple parameters, the `total time needed is number of parameters times the time needed to run the program with one/some parameters`.
 * You can also run a smaller version of the problem and try to estimate how the program will scale when you make the problem bigger.
 * You should always monitor jobs to find out what were the actual resources you requested.
+* When you double the number of cores, the job should run at least 1.5x faster.
+* Some tools run both on CPU and GPU, if unsure which to use, a good rule of thumb is to compare the billing unit (BU) usage and select the one using less.
+A GPU uses 60 times more billing units than a single CPU core.

 Adapted from [Aalto Scientific Computing](https://scicomp.aalto.fi/triton/usage/program-size/)
 :::